PSALOxford/psaloxford.github.io/_pages/work-with-us.md

 <!-- OUI - Data Centre GPU Tech --->

 We are committed to the wide adoption of our research, and the majority of our methods, software tools and models are published openly and made freely available.
-Where research has led to patentable innovations which require commercial development to achieve impact, licensing supports knowledge transfer and provides a sustainable pathway towards deployment at scale.
+However, where our research has led to patentable innovations which require commercial development to achieve impact, we work with [Oxford University Innovation](https://innovation.ox.ac.uk/) to support licensing as a pathway to knowledge transfer and sustainable deployment at scale.
+Our licensable technologies are listed below:

 <ul>
-<li><b>GridFlexDC</b> (patent pending) enables AI data centres to provide fast timescale power flexibility, including the delivery of high-value frequeny response regulation services.
-Reinforcement learning controls GPU power capping with sub-second granularity to deliver flexibility while minimising the impact on computing quality-of-service.
+<li><b>GridFlexDC</b> (patent pending) enables AI data centres to deliver fast timescale power flexibility, including high-value frequeny regulation services.
+Reinforcement learning controls GPU power capping with sub-second resolution to deliver flexibility while minimising the impact on computing quality-of-service.
 Please <a href="mailto:thomas.morstyn@eng.ox.ac.uk?subject=GridFlexDC Enquiry: ">get in touch</a> if you are interested in commercialising GridFlexDC.</li>
 </ul>